 Keith is well-known as a flute teacher and teacher of general techniques for wind players and singers.
 Many people who have studied flute and other instruments with him, play in—or have gone on to play in—orchestras throughout the United States and abroad.
 He has served as a wind-playing consultant to the New Jersey Symphony, the New World Symphony, the Houston Symphony, the Oregon Symhony, the Honolulu Symphony, the San Francisco Opera Orchestra, the Toledo Symphony, and the the Orquestra Sinfonica de la Universidad de Guanajuato in Mexico.
 He teaches at the Mannes College of Music and New York University, the Aaron Copland School of Music, and CUNY graduate center and has taught many masterclasses and seminars in the United States and abroad, including Brazil (where he taught on a Fulbright Lecturship Grant in 1986), Japan, Italy, and Mexico at such well-known institutions as the Eastman School, the Juilliard School, Rice University, New England Conservatory, North Texas State, the University of Iowa, the University of New Mexico, the University of Minnesota, and the Berklee School of Music.
 Each summer Keith gives master classes all over the world, most recently in Ravello, Italy, Abiquiu, New Mexico, Carmel Valley, Maui, California, and Mushashino Academy in Tokyo

-Leela Breithaupt plays both Baroque flute (traverso) and modern flute and focuses on period-specific approaches to playing music from 17th century French Baroque to 21st century avant garde.
-She has appeared in the United States, Europe and Asia in solo and chamber settings.
-She has been lauded for her “great dexterity and extraordinary talent” (Norddeutsche Rundschau).
-Ms. Breithaupt is currently recording a series of CD projects of French Baroque orchestral music with the Indianapolis Baroque Orchestra under the directiorthold Kuijken.
-She works as an active liaison between modern flute and traverso through national Go Baroque masterclasses on Historically Informed Performance for modern flutists and through a series of articles published in Flute Talk magazine.
+Flutist Leela Breithaupt performs and teaches both Baroque flute (traverso) and modern flute and has appeared in the United States, Europe and Asia in solo and chamber settings.
+Focusing on period-specific approaches to playing music from seventeenth century French Baroque to 21st century avant garde, she has been lauded for her “great dexterity and extraordinary talent” (Norddeutsche Rundschau).
+Ms. Breithaupt is a founding member and director of Les Ordinaires baroque trio, whose debut album, Inner Chambers: Royal Court Music of Louis XIV, will be released on the Naxos label in early 2018.
+Her discography includes All Hail the Sun King (Indie Barock) with the Indianapolis Baroque Orchestra, The Vanishing Nordic Chorale (Musik Ekklesia), and Beethoven Tänze & Menuette (Koch International) with the Bavarian Chamber Philharmonic.
+She works as an active liaison between modern flute and traverso through national Go Baroque masterclasses on Historically Informed Performance for modern flute.
+Since 2014, she has written a series of articles on Baroque playing for Flute Talk magazine.